- About Us

 Mindfulness sees clearly what is happening moment to moment, and guides us to end the dynamics of suffering.
 Lovingkindness creates an environment of friendship, softening and opening the heart.
 We will grow these qualities through sitting, walking and eating meditations, group inquiry and talks about the teachings.
 As we become less defended, we are able to delight in who we are as LGBTQI and gender-queer.

 This course, held within a context of silence, is open to both new and experienced meditators.
-Susana Renaud will offer an optional daily period of mindful yoga.
+A daily period of optional yoga will be offered by Leslie Booker.

 A Message from IMS’s Guiding Teachers